 Should you have a question, please send it to firstname.lastname@example.org.

 Disclaimer: The information provided during the course has been prepared solely for the instruction of course participants.
 This information is not intended to constitute advice on any particular matter

 Recommended NASBA CPE points for this course: 20.5 (in accordance with the standards of the National Registry of CPE points, CPE credits are granted based on a 50-minute hour).
 Read more information on CPE points and accreditation for IBFD International Tax Courses.

 Course fee and registration detailsThe course fee covers participation in the course, all course materials, lunch, coffee/tea and refreshments.
 The costs of accommodation and transport are not covered.
 If you have any other questions regarding attendance of the course, travel arrangements, payments and cancellations, please consult our FAQ.

-- BEPS implementation and the multilateral instrument – has it been a success?
+- The multilateral instrument - has it been a success?

 - Case study